-Punching holes in metal is the fast, economical way to get precise hole size, smoothness and minimum burr.
+Punching holes in metal is the fast, economical way to get precise hold size, smoothness and minimum burr.
 Compressive strength of the punch steel determines that the thickness of the metal being punched must not exceed the diameter of the punch.
 This relationship varies with the type of material.
-For example: the minimum hole diameter will be 1/4" in 1/4" mild steel, 1/4" in 3/16" stainless steel, and 1/4" in 5/16" aluminum.
+For example, the minimum hole diameter will be 1/4″ in 1/4″ mild steel, 1/4″ in 3/16 stainless steel and 1/4″ in 5/16″ aluminum.

 All punching tools have their maximum capacities for safe, dependable operation over a long life span.
-Tools listed on this site have a "rated capacity" based on their design strength.
-Before selecting a tool, use the charts (selectable in the left hand navigation bar) to determine the specific tonnage required to punch the size and shape holes through the type and gauge metal considered.
+Tools listed on this site have a “rated capacity” based on their design strength.
+Before selecting a tool, use the charts to determine the specific tonnage required to punch the size and shape holes through the type and gauge metal considered.
 These figures are for flat punch points.
-Shear on the punches (explained later) will reduce the tonnage required.
+Shear on the punches will reduce the tonnage required.